yukihiko-shinoda/action-deploy-wordpress-plugin/README.md

 We recommends Linux runner.
 Windows and Mac also may use this action, however we are not running test on there environment to save running cost now.

+### 3. Checkout before Use this deployment action

+This deployment action assumes that the Git repository has been checked out.

-### 3. Use action with ssh password for workspace and environment varialble set by secrets
+### 4. Use action with ssh password for workspace and environment varialble set by secrets

 In this example, environment variables are [presented by secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
 At least, you'd better to use secret for ```SVN_USER_NAME``` and ```SVN_USER_PASSWORD```.